WeDoTDD/js-katas/Readme.md

 # Description

-A comprehensive list of Kata Descriptions as well as JS Test Scaffolding so that you can get to practicing!
+A comprehensive list of Kata Descriptions as well as JS Test Scaffolding so that you can get right to practicing!

-### Ready to use
+## Ready to use
 Already provides scaffolding / setup for `Jest` and `Mocha` (you choose).

 # Katas